What is a sort code and account number?

 UK account numbers are eight digits long.
 There are some that are seven digits, but a zero is added to the front of the number to standardise the length.

 What is a sort code?

 The first digits describe the bank or provider you have the account with, and the later digits refer to the branch.
-Some banks are online-only and don’t have brick-and-mortar branches.
+Some banks and financial institutions are online-only and don’t have brick-and-mortar branches.
 For these banks, every customer is given the same sort code.

 Six-digit sort codes in the UK date back to 1957, and were a result of the industry becoming more automated.

 Are sort codes and account numbers the same in the Republic of Ireland?